mobingilabs/docs/README.md

 This section is still a work in progress.
 {% endhint %}

-The following are the list of permissions supported in RBAC for Ocean.
+The following table lists the permissions supported under RBAC for Ocean.

 | Permission | Description |
 | :--- | :--- |